TPower2112/Writing-Sample-2/readme.md

 ![Allow System Extension](https://github.com/TPower2112/Writing-Sample-2/blob/gh-pages/assets/images/System-Extension-2.png)

 #### C. Approving Full Disk Access <a name="fda"></a>
-Full disk access is recommended for Mojave operating system and is required for Catalina and later.
+Full disk access is required for Catalina and later operating systems.
 The end user must grant full disk access on the host.
 Administrator account permission is required.
-Please follow the instructions below:
+Please follow the instructions below to enable full disk access:

 1. Select the Apple icon and Open System Perferences, then click Security & Privacy.
 2. On the Privacy tab, if privacy settings are locked, select the lock icon and specify the password.